spozi/starter-hugo-academic/content/home/projects.md

 weight: 65

 title: Projects
-subtitle: List of projects that I collaborated with, either with my students or with industries.
+subtitle: Here is the list of projects that I am involved in.

 content:
   # Page type to display.
 E.g. project.